Upper Mole River Dam

 March 2020: WaterNSW engaged SMEC to undertake design and environmental works.

 March 2020: A request to prepare the Secretary’s Environmental Assessment Requirements (SEARs) was issued.

-Jan 2020: WaterNSW is seeking EOIs for Planning & Development Consultants
+Jan 2020: WaterNSW sought EOIs for Planning & Development Consultants

-Oct 2019: Federal and NSW Governments commit $24 million for Final Business Case
+Oct 2019: Federal and NSW Governments committed $24 million for the Final Business Case

-Jun 2018: WaterNSW’s 20 Year Infrastructure Options Study lists a new 100GL dam on the Mole River as a preferred option for increased water security in the Border Rivers region.
+Jun 2018: WaterNSW’s 20 Year Infrastructure Options Study listed a new 100GL dam on the Mole River as a preferred option for increased water security in the Border Rivers region.